 Please consult the Terms of Reference of the Teacher Task Force and contact the TTF Secretariat (teacherstaskforce[at]unesco.org).

-As of April 2022, the TTF is composed of 161 members, including 1 associate member:
+As of March 2023, the TTF is composed of 167 members, including 2 associate members:

 - Bilateral and multilateral international development agencies: 4